 “Though he may stumble, he will not fall, for the Lord upholds him with his hand.”
 Psalm 37:24

-But she never actually hits the ground, because the big strong hand that holds hers, simply straightens her up and puts her firmly on her feet again, with loving words of encouragement.
+But then she doesn’t hit the ground – suddenly the big strong hand that holds hers, becomes a little firmer, straightening her up, placing her firmly on her feet again, with soft words of reassurance.

 This is how intimately involved our Father God with us, as His children.

 Verse 23 of this Psalm says that “The Lord directs the steps of the godly.”
 Your Father, takes you by the hand and leads you, directing your steps, so that, even if you do trip, you won’t fall flat on your face.

 God shows us, teaches and instructs us, where to put our feet.

 Sometimes, like toddlers, we try to assert our independence; we try to wrench our hand out of God’s and say, like children do – “I can do it”.